TBRD: TESLA Authenticated UAS Broadcast Remote ID: Design of TBRD

 \subsection{Observer Verification via USS}

 To satisfy the remaining security requirements, we need to provide a mechanism for an observer to verify the keychain in use.
-Additionally, we must protect from an attacker simply replaying an old mission.
+Additionally, we must protect our system from an attacker who simply replays broadcasts from an old mission.
 In addition to the attacks outlined in \ref{Threat}, there are many other scenarios where an attacker may want an observer to receive conflicting or incorrect Remote ID information.
 Therefore, we must provide additional system functionality that connects the intended mission with the observer to verify flight data.
 We propose the following.

 Once the mobile device has generated the set of keys, the key commitment value, and mission start, they are published to a trusted server.
 Once the mission is complete, the mobile device sends the mission end time.
-The ASTM standard proposes the use of a UAV Service Supplier (USS) to facilitate the coordination and distribution of network Remote ID ~\cite{f38_committee_specification_nodate}.
-In network Remote ID, the operator publishes Remote ID information to a USS via an active internet connection from a ground control station (i.e., cellular or Wi-Fi).
-We adopt this concept of the trusted USS into our system design.
+The ASTM standard proposes the use of a UAV Service Supplier (USS) to facilitate the coordination and distribution of network Remote ID ~\cite{f38_committee_specification_2022}.
+In network Remote ID, the operator publishes Remote ID information to a USS via a \textit{persistent} internet connection from a ground control station (i.e., cellular or Wi-Fi).
+We adopt this concept of the trusted USS into our system design, however the internet connection no longer must be \textit{persistent}.
 When an observer receives a TBRD-authenticated broadcast from a UAS, the observer first verifies the authenticity of the received packet using the follow-on key disclosure.
 The USS can then provide the mission's pre-disclosed key commitment value, start, and end time.
 We assume that all these transactions occur over cryptographically secure connections.
 If the observer receives a message but cannot immediately query the USS, this verification process can be accomplished at a later date.
 Additional assumptions and specific verification algorithms will be further discussed in section \ref{Implementation}.